kirkcap/MercuryFramework/README.md

 ###Finishing(by now...)

 So now, after these simple steps, we have a complete set of REST services for CRUD operations for ***foo*** which is a single key entity, and also for ***bar*** which is a composed key entity depending of ***foo***, without writing a single line of code to have them.
-That is it, this is the central idea regarding Mercury.
+That is it, this is the central idea regarding *Mercury*.
 Wait for more complete documentation soon.